 When you use a logo template you risk having the same logo as other companies or worse competitors.
 You don’t want your customers to be confused about which company is which or think that you copied someone else’s logo.

-The goal of a logo is to make you stand out against a sea of other businesses.
+The goal of a logo is to make you stand out from a sea of other businesses.
 You want your customers to recognize your business for being awesome.

 The long answer for logo templates, which surprisingly isn’t so long.